DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 2. Run the project and open the [Static/ComboBoxForgeryTest.html](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.Mvc/SecurityBestPractices.Mvc/Static/ComboBoxForgeryTest.html) page.

-3. Using this page, submit a forged request with the `Id=3`, which should not be available to an end user.
+3. Use this page to submit a forged request with the `Id=3`, which should not be available to an end user.

 To prevent request forgery, you should manually check if the selected list item falls within the allowed range: